-According to the invention, a collapsible fire fighting bucket to be suspended from an aircraft and preferably to be filled from an open body of water, eg. from a lake, comprises a bucket body made of pliable material, and having an upper rim defining an open top of the bucket, a side wall and a bottom.
+According to the invention, a collapsible fire fighting bucket to be suspended from an aircraft and preferably to be filled from an open body of water, eg. from a lake, comprises an open bucket body made of pliable material, and having an upper rim, a side wall and a bottom.
 A tubular extension made of pliable material extends from the bottom and has a free end formed with a discharge port.
-The tubular extension is adapted to be withdrawn upwardly into the bucket towards the open top thereof, the discharge port being submersible below water in the bucket.
-The bucket further comprises upper rim stiffening means cooperating with the upper rim.
-The bucket also includes means for suspending the bucket from the aircraft comprising a connector adapted to be 10 connected to the aircraft, and a plurality of first flexible tension extending between the bucket and the connector.
-Also, supporting means are provided for releasably supporting the free end of the tubular extension.
-(The supporting means comprise a second flexible tension link adapted to be held under tension for holding 15 the tubular extension in its upwardly withdrawn position, and to be released for allowing the tubular extension to extend downwardly for dumping the water.)
-A resilient lip is provided on the discharge port forming two opposite lip sections, and sealing means are provided for bringing the opposite lip sections into mutual sealing 20 engagement.
-This is for minimizing water leakage from the tubular extension when submerged, and the sealing means cooperate with the second flexible tension link.
+The tubular extension is adapted to be withdrawn into the bucket towards its open top with the discharge port remaining below the water surface of the full bucket.
+The bucket further comprises upper rim stiffening means.
+Means for suspending the bucket from the aircraft comprise a connector adapted to be connected to the aircraft and a plurality of first flexible tension links connected between the bucket and the connector.
+Supporting means are provided for releasably supporting the free end of the tubular extension comprising a second flexible tension link adapted to be held under tension for holding the tubular extension in its withdrawn position and to be released for allowing the tubular extension to extend for dumping the water.
+A resilient lip on the discharge port forms two opposite lip sections, and sealing means for bringing the opposite lip sections into sealing engagement for minimizing water leakage from the tubular extension cooperate with the second flexible tension link.